moj-analytical-services/intro_r_training_extension/README.md

     [here](https://user-guidance.services.alpha.mojanalytics.xyz/github.html#r-studio))
 5. You set up {renv} and install the required packages using the following steps:
        * Run `install.packages("renv")`.
        * Run `renv::restore()`.
-You will be informed that project is not activated and given several options.
+You will be informed that the project is not activated and given several options.
 Select the option to `Activate the project and use the project library` (exact wording may differ).
 The set-up will take some time.
        * Run `renv::restore()` again to install the required packages responding `y` when prompted.

 If you have any problems with the above please get in touch with the